armanizuniga/wanikani-helper/README.md

 ### Lesson session

-Steps through your pending lessons in the same order WaniKani uses: radicals first, then kanji, then vocabulary.
-Each item shows its meaning, reading, how it breaks down, and example sentences for vocabulary.
-Moving past an item starts it on WaniKani so it shows up in your reviews.
+A lesson is where you learn an item for the first time.
+Rather than being quizzed, you're shown the radical, kanji, or vocabulary word along with its meaning, its reading, how it breaks down into components, and example sentences for vocabulary.
+Once you move past it, the item is added to your reviews and starts coming back on the SRS schedule.

+Items come in the order WaniKani introduces them: lowest level first, and within a level, radicals before kanji before vocabulary.
+That order matters, because radicals build the kanji and kanji build the vocabulary, so you meet the pieces before the things made out of them.
+Each item is started on WaniKani as you pass it, so stopping early leaves the rest untouched.

 ### Kanji Review (practice)